fairandsmart/right-consent/_docs/03-installation.md

 $ ng serve -c local
 ```

-This could take a while as maven is going to download all dependencies but after all you should see the server running :
+This could take a while as maven is going to download all dependencies but in the end you should see the server running :

 //TODO include a small screen cast of that steps and the final screen state while server running